 Another factor worth thinking about is getting an optical drive.
 While these days optical drives are totally optional for a gaming build due to the rise of digital delivery, when it comes to a workstation build they can come in handy or be totally necessary either to burn your finished products to disk, backup your work, or to install necessary software that come with your 3D program/s (although that software should be available online).

 Choosing Other Components & Software

+The other parts of your PC don’t matter specifically to 3D rendering and animation, but you want to make sure not to skimp on any of them so you have a well-balanced build that’s going to last.
 As with building any type of good PC, you’ll want a quality power supply from a trusted manufacturer that has enough wattage for your needs plus with enough wiggle room for upgrades, as well as a decent quality, well-cooled case to house all of your parts that has enough space for future upgrades as well.